racenis/tram-sdk/README.md

 - Add option to draw rendercomponent as lines
 - Add option to draw staticwobjs as lines
 - Move activate_once into PlayerComponent
-- Add material to RenderAPI
-- Instead of setting each property (specularieties, etc.) into render API have SetMaterials
 - Why rename opengl3 shaders directory to opengl4
 - Add on_locked_use to button
-- Add entity that shows messages
+- Add entity that shows messages in 3D space

 #### Should do later